Board membership is open to anyone interested. We advertise vacancies from time to time, so keep a look out for any opportunities here.

-A board member would normally serve for a period of 9 years and work with at least one of the committees.
-The committees would cover the areas of Audit, Governance and Remuneration.
-The posts are remunerated and would involve a commitment of around one day per month.
+A board member would normally serve for 6 years and work with at least one of the committees.
+The committees cover the areas of Audit, Customer Insight, and Remuneration and Nominations.
+The posts are paid by Orwell and involve a commitment of around two days per month.

 Barbara Thorndick - Board Member

 Barbara joined the Board of Orwell Housing Association in March 2016.
 Whilst a student, she experienced a short period of ‘sofa surfing’ homelessness, which ignited a passion in her for the right everyone has to a safe, secure home.

 Barbara has spent her career in social housing and is the former Chief Executive of West Kent Housing Association.
 Under her leadership the association became the first in the country to be awarded top marks by government inspectors for delivering excellent services to residents.
 In 2007/8 Barbara set up the PlaceShapers Group of housing associations to help represent the interests of community-based associations that further their work through locally based partnerships, and in 2008 she was awarded an OBE for services to social housing.
 In 2011 she left West Kent and set up her own company, WKT Associates, which provided consultancy and coaching services to a wide range of people and organisations.
 In 2011 she created a consortium of housing associations, now a not-for-profit company called Communities that Work (CtW), dedicated to supporting unemployed residents into work.
 In a bid to move towards retirement in 2022 she closed her company but is still providing coaching services to a few special clients.

 Barbara is the Chair of the Customer Insight Committee and is also a member of the Audit Committee.
 She was also a member of the Governance Committee until it was closed.

 Jeanette joined the Board of Orwell Housing Association in March 2015.
 With a passion for the use of technology as an enabler for corporate success, Jeanette brings a wealth of knowledge and experience to her role as a Board Member.